pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Cambridge-z88.md

 For details of the functionality OZ exposes, it's advisable to read the [Z88 Developer Notes](http://www.worldofspectrum.org/z88forever/dn327/index.htm).
 The notes describe a lot of detail that is skipped over here.

+## Maths Library

+The z88's floating point routines are supported, to use them, add `-lmz` to the command line. **Note:** if you are using zsdcc to compile an application then only `-lmath48` is available.

 ## BBC Basic Target

 By default, z88dk generates binaries that can be LOADed into the BBC Basic application and run.
 Using this target is the easiest way to get an application up and running on the z88.